reshmabidikar/slate/source/includes/_account.md

 ### Search accounts

 Search for an account by a specified search string.
 The search string is compared to the following attributes: `accountId`, `name`, `email`, `companyName`, and `externalKey`.
-The operation returns the account record in which the search string matches any one of these attributes.
-Note: the string must match the entire attribute, not just a part of it.
+The operation returns the account record in which the search string matches all or part of any one of the attributes `accountId`, `name`, `email`, `companyName`.
+However, the string must match the entire attribute in case of `accountId`.

+For example : An account with `name` *exampleaccount* can be searched using *example* as the search string.
+However, an account with `accountId` *9254283b-be25-45f1-97c3-b902f4d18bab* cannot be searched using only *9254283b* as the search string.

 **HTTP Request**